-- You met a friend/fiancé online
+- You met a friend/fiancé online.

-- You've never met face to face
+- You've never met face to face.

-- Your correspondent professed love at warp speed
+- Your correspondent professed love at warp speed.

-- You are promised repayment upon the inheritance of alluvial gold or gems
+- You are promised repayment upon the inheritance of alluvial gold or gems.

-Your correspondent consistently uses lower case "i's" and/or grammar not in-keeping with their supposed life station or education level
+- Your correspondent consistently uses lower case "i's" and/or grammar not in keeping with their supposed life station or education level.

-In the event you do lose money, be warned that your chancesof getting it back arealmost nil.
-This type of crime is not a priority for local police, even if they had the resources to tackle it.
-The Embassy can offer a sympathetic ear but, often, little else.
+In the event you do lose money, be warned that your chances of getting it back are almost nil.
+This type of crime is not a priority for local police and it is difficult to prosecute these cases.
+The Embassy can offer a sympathetic ear, share information on protecting yourself against such scams, and help you determine if your situation is real or fraudulent, but cannot do much else.
 Victims can report the scam on www.ic3.gov and might also consider alerting the dating website on which the scammer was encountered.

 Some facts and resources: